 Should either the first or second write operation fail, then the outbox will retry the send operation at a later point, ensuring at least once delivery of the messages.

-Transactional message processing
+Atomic message processing

 Within this processing scope, represented by a handler, there is room to perform exactly one more write operation.